Finances and Benefits

 Finances and benefits

 Many people experiencing domestic abuse worry about whether they’ll have enough money to live on if they separate from their partner.
-It might be that they have controlled all of the household finances and you aren’t used to dealing with these, or you have been looking after children and not in paid work or working part-time.
+It might be that they have controlled all of the household finances and you aren’t used to dealing with these, or you have been looking after children and not in paid work or have been working part-time.

 There are welfare benefits (money) you can get to support yourself and your children either if you leave your home or you stay in your home and have your partner removed.
 These include: